maxburian/SAXS_py3/doc/LeashDeveloperDoc.rst

    self.treeview.setItemDelegateForColumn(1,calibeditdelegate.calibEditDelegate( app ))

-The ``calibeditdelegate.calibEditDelegate`` class in turn is a custom class derived from QtGui.QItemDelegate. this is implemented in ``calibeditdelegate.py``.
+The ``calibeditdelegate.calibEditDelegate`` class in turn is a custom class derived from QtGui.QItemDelegate.
+This is implemented in ``calibeditdelegate.py``.

 The constructor is initializing the base class: